langdon/summit-2015-lab-15812/labs/chapter3.md

             docker run -d -v /var/lib/wp_uploads:/var/www/html/wp-content/ -p 80:80 --link mariadb:db --name wordpress wordpress docker logs $(docker ps -ql)
             ls -l /var/lib/wp_uploads
+            docker ps
             curl -L http://localhost

+You may also load the Wordpress application in a browser to test full functionality.

-#### The atomic CLI
+#### Simplify running containers with the atomic CLI

-When we have a working `docker run` recipe add a `LABEL RUN` instruction towards the bottom of each Dockerfile above the CMD to prescribe how the image is to be run.
+When we have a working `docker run` recipe we want a way to communicate that to the end-user.
+The `atomic` tool is installed on both RHEL and Atomic hosts.
+It is useful in controlling the Atomic host as well as running containers.
+It is able to parse the `LABEL` instruction in a `Dockerfile`.
+The `LABEL RUN` instruction prescribes how the image is to be run.
 In addition to providing informative human-readable metadata, `LABEL`s may be used by the `atomic` CLI to run an image the way a developer designed it to run.
 This avoids having to copy+paste from README files.

-The `atomic` tool is installed on both RHEL and Atomic hosts.
-It is useful in controlling the Atomic host as well as running containers.
-The environment variables `NAME` and `IMAGE` are used by atomic CLI to provide metadata in the container.
+1. Edit `wordpress/Dockerfile` and add the following instruction near the bottom of the file above the CMD line.

         LABEL RUN docker run -d -v /var/lib/wp_uploads:/var/www/html/wp-content/ -p 80:80 --link=mariadb:db --name NAME -e NAME=NAME -e IMAGE=IMAGE IMAGE